New York: Harper & Brothers, 1855. MOBY-DICK; or the WHALE

 Sympathetically restored binding using original cloth of the correct age and pattern for repairs, original yellow surface paper ends of the period.
 A very nice copy of a rare printing.

-Whilst traveling and low on funds due to lack of popularity in his writings, Melville had Harper run a small print of the 1855 printing, and numerous monthly renderings of prose and verse then in 1862 he was broke and returned to New York as a tax inspector basically re starting his career as a writer.
+Whilst traveling and low on funds due to lack of popularity in his writings, Melville had Harper run a small print of the 1855 printing, and numerous monthly renderings of prose and verse.
+In 1862 he was broke and returned to New York as a tax inspector basically re-starting his career as a writer.
 Re-printing The Whale in 1863.

 Melville had a modest revival of popularity in England when readers rediscovered his novels in the late nineteenth century.
 A series of poems inspired by his early experiences at sea, with prose head notes, were published in two collections for his relatives and friends, each with a print run of 25 copies.

 The first printing by Harper's in 1851 numbered 2915 copies, approximately 300 copies were destroyed in a warehouse fire in 1853 and as late as 1854 copies of the first edition were still available from the publisher.
-A second printing of 250 copies was issued in 1855, and this copy in 1863, the third printing of 253 copies was issued.
+This second printing of 250 copies was issued in 1855.
 A very scarce early issue.
 BAL 13664 (for first printing) Tanselle Thomas 1976 Newberry Library (for all printings).
-Very Good.
-Item #244
+Item #298